patrickpiedad/personalWebsite/finalDesign/blog/2024-07-10-documenting-my-journey.md

 Just kidding (kind of).

-I recently decided to write about my software development journey for a few different reasons, but here's the main one:
+I recently decided to write about my software development journey for a few different reasons, but here's the main reason:

 <center>
 <b>Writing about my learning path gives me a place to reflect on all the things that I've learned so far.</b>